Chicago Aurora and Elgin Railroad: Postwar years of decline

 The expressway's construction plans provided a dedicated right-of-way for trains in the highway's median strip.
 However, during the estimated five years to complete the superhighway, both "L" and interurban trains would need to use a temporary street-level right-of-way.
 When the plans circulated in 1951, CA&E objected to the arrangement, citing the effects on running time and scheduling of its trains as they negotiated the streets of Chicago's busy West Side at rush hour.
 The railroad estimated that the delays would cost the railroad nearly a million dollars a year, to say nothing of the long-term effects of the new superhighway on the railroad's revenue.
 Another long-term concern was the railroad's downtown terminal; the new median strip line would have no access to Wells Street Terminal.
+Instead, the replacement line would access the Loop through the Milwaukee-Dearborn Subway, where wood-bodied cars, which still made up a good portion of CA&E rolling stock, were prohibited.

-As a compromise, the railroad gained approval to cut back its service to the Desplaines Avenue station in Forest Park — the westernmost terminus of CTA Garfield Park service, after the CTA ended its unprofitable elevated train service on the CA&E's Westchester line in 1951.
+As a compromise, the railroad gained approval to cut back its service to the Desplaines Avenue station in Forest Park—the westernmost terminus of CTA Garfield Park service, after the CTA ended its unprofitable elevated train service on the CA&E's Westchester line in 1951.
 At the new Forest Park terminal, riders would transfer from the CA&E interurban to a CTA train to complete their commute into the city.
-This terminal consisted of two loop tracks (one for CA&E and one for CTA) where passengers could make a cross-platform transfer between the interurban and trains of the CTA operating over the temporary street-level trackage — and presumably the eventual new median strip Congress line.
-Unfortunately, with the change being put into effect on September 20, 1953, CA&E riders lost their one-seat ride to downtown Chicago.
-Within a few months of the cutback, half of the line's passengers abandoned it in favor of the parallel commuter service provided by the Chicago and North Western Railroad — today operated by Metra as the Union Pacific/West Line.
+This terminal consisted of two loop tracks (one for CA&E and one for CTA) where passengers could make a cross-platform transfer between the interurban and trains of the CTA operating over the temporary street-level trackage—and presumably the eventual new median strip Congress line.
+With the change being put into effect on September 20, 1953, CA&E riders lost their one-seat ride to downtown Chicago.
+Within a few months of the cutback, half of the line's passengers abandoned it in favor of the parallel commuter service provided by the Chicago and North Western Railroad—today operated by Metra as the Union Pacific West Line.